 Highlights include close observation of Australia’s largest population of Australian fur seals (7,000+) off the aptly named Seal Rocks, spotting common and bottlenose dolphins and tracking seabirds including pied and black-faced cormorants, Australasian gannets, shy albatross, crested terns and pacific gulls.
 This is also the area to witness parades of little penguins as they come ashore in the evening time.
-Phillip Island plays host to majestic whales during their annual migration every winter from June to August, with humpback whales and southern right whales most commonly spotted and orcas sighted occasionally.
+Phillip Island and Wilsons Promontory plays host to majestic whales during their annual migration every winter from June to November, with humpback whales and southern right whales most commonly spotted and orcas sighted occasionally.

 The region is home to a myriad of marine megafauna, including the world’s largest fish, the whale shark, with visitors able to swim with these graceful creatures from March to August.
 Humpback whales are also in abundance when the world’s largest migration occurs between May and November, with the recent addition of humpback swims a highlight from August to November.
 Manta rays, dugongs and turtles can be seen year-round, with three species of turtle nesting over the summer months.

 Naturaliste Charters has been offering spectacular marine adventures across Western Australia’s southwest region for over 20 years.
 The team is actively engaged with numerous on-board scientific projects, acoustic monitoring of whales and several environmental programs.